North Toronto Christian School

-North Toronto Christian School (NTCS) is a non-semestered private Christian school located in Toronto, Ontario, Canada.
+North Toronto Christian School (NTCS) is a non-semestered private Christian school located in the North York district of Toronto, Ontario, Canada.
 The school is a co-educational Christian elementary and high school, not affiliated with any specific church or denomination.
 Space is offered for both domestic and international students, along with an accompanying ESL and homestay program.

 North Toronto Christian School is a member of the Association of Christian Schools International.

 History

 North Toronto Christian School was founded in 1981.